joooons/rake/README.md

 # Notes

-- The string inside the url regex is matched against the url, but it does not work with regular expressions yet.
+- The url regex string is matched against the url, but it does not work with regular expressions yet.

-- To run this extension without publishing, take the following steps:
+- To run this extension without publishing...
   - Clone the repo
   - Navigate to chrome://extensions/
   - Turn on Developer mode
   - Click on Load unpacked
   - Select 'rake', the location of this project

+## Privacy Policy

+This chrome extension stores url and query selector data locally in a cookie.
+This chrome extension does not collect any user data.
+See [privacy policy](https://www.freeprivacypolicy.com/live/e57e694f-b71e-430e-8e04-5268a7bcd780).

 ## License